 { Process All Tabs On Go | Process Current Tab On Go }.
 If you select Process Current Tab On Go, then only the current tab is processed.
 For example, if you current tab were Instrument Headers, then when you pressed go, no measure numbers would be changed.

 Process All Open Documents.
-This option is visible on in Finale 2003 or higher.
-If it is checked, then all open documents are processed when you hit Go.
+If this option is checked, then all open documents are processed when you hit Go.
 If it is unchecked, then only the current document is processed.

 Close On Go.
 Checking this option causes the window to close when you hit Go.